 3.3.
 The defendant was falsely accused

 Sometimes people levy false accusations at others out of anger, revenge, or a genuine misunderstanding.
-Laughlin criminal defense attorney Michael Becker provides an illustration of how easily a person can be wrongly charged with cyber-stalking:
+Laughlin criminal defense attorney Michael Castillo provides an illustration of how easily a person can be wrongly charged with cyber-stalking:

 Example: Merle is angry at Ryan for breaking up with her.
 She knows Ryan's email password, so she sends herself from Ryan's account several threatening emails.
 Merle then contacts the police, who proceed to arrest Ryan for cyber-stalking.
 But once their forensic team determines that the emails were sent from Merle's computer, the D.A. realizes that Merle probably lied and dismisses all charges against Ryan.

 Helpful evidence in these types of cases consists of eye-witnesses, video surveillance, and experts in technology and hacking.
 Note that Merle in the above example would probably get prosecuted for filing a false police report for lying about Ryan.